Certified Educator of Infant Massage (CEIM) Training and Certification

 There is an additional $15 CEU fee for students applying for continuing education credits.
 Learn more about CEUs here.

 You will need a doll to learn and teach infant massage.
-Teaching dolls are available from the Infant Massage USA Warehouse.
+Teaching dolls are available from the Infant Massage USA Store.

 Should a training be cancelled by the trainer, the students will be notified at least 2 weeks prior to the event.
 Any deposit will be refunded or transferred to a future workshop.